aakash4305/ChatBot/README.md

 ### Gradio UI Screenshots

 The Gradio interface provides an intuitive way for users to interact with the chatbot.
-The empty chat interface when the application is first launched shows a clean design with a response timedisplay and chat input area:
+The empty chat interface when the application is first launched shows a clean design with a response time-display and chat input area:

 <img src="Fig3_Chatbot.png" width="700" >